equitymarkets/100-days-of-code/r1-log.md

 ## R1D8

 Today's Progress**: Today I configured some settings in IDLE and learned how to make a dictionary, as well as a dictionary within a dictionary.
-I used these tools to make another console app, this one explaining the planets in the solar system.
+I used these tools to make a console app, this one explaining the planets in the solar system.

-Thoughts: The string at the bottom of the program (which is really the main part of the program) took some time.
+Thoughts: Today I talked about the planets of the solar system.
+I think that I can do a lot of interesting things with Python and for the 100 Days of Code challenge I want to do things that I am interested in.
+The string at the bottom of the program (which is really the main part of the program) took some time.
 Getting the output to display only the values took a while to figure out.
 I did get it to work, but I am not sure if it was the most efficient way.
-I want to start testing runtime using different methods so that I will be ready when I get outside the console apps and start writing my first GUI in Python.
+I want to start testing runtime using different methods so that I will be ready when I get outside the console apps and begin the work on my first project in Python, which will probably use the Django framework.

 Link to work**[https://github.com/equitymarkets/100-days-of-code/blob/master/8_SolarSystem.py]